JoomlaLondon/jugl-linuxdockingonwindows/README.md

 * docker-desktop         Stopped         2
   docker-desktop-data    Stopped         2
 ```
-Make sure the STATE for both is Stopped.
+Make sure the STATE for both is Stopped, if not, try this:

+In Powershell(as Administrator)
 ```
-docker stop docker-desktop-data
-docker stop docker-desktop
+wsl -t <DistributionName>
 ```
+*do for both distributions*

 Export docker-desktop-data into a file:
 ```
 wsl --export docker-desktop-data "D:\Docker\wsl\data\docker-desktop-data.tar"